paudsu01/mini-interpreter-for-s-expressions/README.md

-# Build you own mini-interpreter for S-expressions
+# Build you own mini-interpreter for S-expression

 ## What is this?

-This repository contains code for a "mini-interpreter" to handle s-expressions.
+This repository contains code for a "mini-interpreter" to handle s-expression.
 My goal with this project is for this to serve as a stepping stone for someone wanting to build their own compiler or interpreter.
 I believe this project will help gain some experience before making an interpreter or a compiler for a toy language or beyond. <br>

 I use `python` for this so that it is easy to follow for anyone.
 I also decided to build an interpreter with the parser building an abstract representation rather than targeting machine code so that it is easy to follow.

-## S-expressions
+## S-expression

 S-expression is an expression to represent a tree-structured data.
-Read more about [s-expressions](https://en.wikipedia.org/wiki/S-expression) or head to the [Parser](https://github.com/paudsu01/S-expression/#parser) section to understand more.
+Read more about [s-expression](https://en.wikipedia.org/wiki/S-expression) or head to the [Parser](https://github.com/paudsu01/S-expression/#parser) section to understand more.

 ## Grammar

 The point of this mini-interpreter is to be as simple as possible.
-The goal is not a industrial strength interpeter but rather to understand evaluation of s-expressions. <br><br>
+The goal is not a industrial strength interpeter but rather to understand evaluation of s-expression. <br><br>
 So, for the sake of simplicity, our language only supports three binary operators: `+`, `-`, `*`.
 We assume the `+` and `-` operators can only be binary for the sake of simplicity.
 Here is the grammar for our tiny language:
 <br><br>
 Anything within double quotations is a terminal and anything not within double quotations is a variable(non-terminal).
 Exception being `NUMBER` which is a terminal as well where `NUMBER` matches the regex `[0-9]+`.
 Our starting variable is `expr`.
 Below are the production rules: